kevinkoosk/tk-rss-reader/README.md

 3. Can select news items to export to markdown.
 4. Can save selected news items.
 5. Can specify refresh interval.

+## How it works

+1. When it launches, it will create an SQLite database in the directory it is launched from.
+(That's where your settings are saved to.)
+2. Please launch it from the same directory, so that it can load up the settings from the database.
+3. If you launch it from another directory, it won't be able to see your database.
+Then you won't be able to see the feed that you've customized.